quissuiven/multiturn-financial-qa/README.md

 This project fine-tunes and evaluates a conversational question-answering system on the ConvFinQA dataset to answer financial questions based on tables and text.

+## Video Demos

+Video demonstrations of the application using CLI or Streamlit can be found in the `demos` folder.

+## System Design and Evaluation

+A detailed explanation of the system design and performance can be found in `REPORT.pdf`.

 ## Project Structure

 The project is organized with a clear separation of concerns, making it modular and maintainable.